CrateME-UL/INV-Frontend/README.md

   ]
 ```

-## follow the epub the-road-to-react for for more informations
+## follow the epub the-road-to-react for for more information